The Complete Guide To International Baccalaureate (IB)

 The IB Diploma Programme (IBDP) is an academically challenging and balanced programme of education with final examinations that prepares students, aged 16 to 19, for success at university and life beyond.

-Not only is it focused on the students’ intellectual but social, emotional and physical well-being!
+Not only is it focused on the students’ intellectual development, it is also focused on social, emotional and physical well-being!
 The IB Diploma nurtures students to be all-rounded and does their absolute best in everything they do.

 Some key factors of what pupils will learn in this Diploma Programme: